Shwetanshu/Kubernetes-example/README.md

-# Kubernetes-example
+# Kubernetes Example

-Kubernetes practical examples
+This repo is just a sample deployments of Kubernetes components.